Laocoön and His Sons: Findspot

-This map shows the findspot of the sculpture – near the R in "SERVIUS", east of the Sette Sale.
+This map shows the findspot of the sculpture – near the R in "SERVIVS", east of the Sette Sale at center-right of this map.

 The location where the buried statue was found in 1506 was always known to be "in the vineyard of Felice De Fredis" on the Oppian Hill (the southern spur of the Esquiline Hill), as noted in the document recording the sale of the group to the Pope.
 Over time, knowledge of the site's precise location was lost, beyond "vague" statements such as Sangallo's "near Santa Maria Maggiore" (see above) or it being "near the site of the Domus Aurea" (the palace of the Emperor Nero); in modern terms near the Colosseum.
-An inscribed plaque of 1529 in the church of Santa Maria in Aracoeli records the burial of De Fredis and his son there, covering his finding of the group but giving no occupation.
+An inscribed plaque of 1529 in the church of Santa Maria in Ara Coeli records the burial of De Fredis and his son there, covering his finding of the group but giving no occupation.
 Research published in 2010 has recovered two documents in the municipal archives (badly indexed, and so missed by earlier researchers), which have established a much more precise location for the find: slightly to the east of the southern end of the Sette Sale, the ruined cistern for the successive imperial baths at the base of the hill by the Colosseum.